-Unpredictability will continue to be a hallmark of the 2020-2021 school year.
+Unpredictability may continue to be a hallmark of the 2021-22 school year.
 As guided by the State, we will continue to review local community and school transmission data instead of county data and close only a program or a school when necessary instead of the whole District.
-As always, we will continue to look at all of our metrics multiple times each week to determine if changes need to be made to our learning model.

 Important Information For Families